Skip to content

 Note

 The Qubit and Transmon classes are not yet considered stable and their APIs might still change in future versions.
-Comments and feedback regarding the current implementation of these objects and their use in your experiments are welcome.
+Their parent QuantumElement class has been updated with version 2.44, making it much simpler to create your own implementation of a qubit object.

 Bug Fixes